Modules

 Remap the keys of intrinsic and transition utility tables using the provided column mapping.

-, a dictionary mapping internal column indices to
+The function uses column_values, a dictionary mapping internal column indices to

 (attribute, value) tuples, to invert the mapping so that utility table keys are replaced